 Proving Your Hard Skills to Employers on Paper

 Hard skills on a resume serve two distinct functions.
-In the skills section, they act primarily as keywords for ATS systems that filter applications against the technical requirements in the job description.
-To satisfy this function, list each skill using the exact terminology the employer used in the job description rather than a synonym or paraphrase.
-An ATS searching for Salesforce CRM proficiency will not reliably match a resume that lists customer relationship management software.
+In the skills section, they act primarily as keywords for ATS systems.
+List each skill using the exact terminology the employer used in the job description.
+An ATS searching for “Salesforce CRM proficiency” will not reliably match “customer relationship management software.”

 | Weak Hard Skill Claim | Strong Hard Skill Demonstration |

-| Proficient in Google Analytics | Used Google Analytics to identify a 34% drop in mobile conversion rate, proposed a targeted UX fix that was implemented in two weeks and recovered approximately $18,000 in monthly revenue within 90 days |
+| Proficient in Google Analytics | Used Google Analytics to identify a 34% drop in mobile conversion rate.
+Proposed a UX fix that recovered approximately $18,000 in monthly revenue within 90 days. |

-| Experience with Xero | Managed monthly reconciliation for 12 client accounts in Xero, reducing average reconciliation time from four hours to 90 minutes through a standardised chart of accounts template adopted by the full team |
+| Experience with Xero | Managed monthly reconciliation for 12 client accounts in Xero.
+Reduced average reconciliation time from four hours to 90 minutes through a standardised template adopted by the full team. |

-| Advanced Excel skills | Built a dynamic financial model in Excel that automated a quarterly reporting process, reducing preparation time from two days to four hours and eliminating a category of manual entry error that had generated three audit findings in the previous year |
+| Advanced Excel skills | Built a dynamic financial model in Excel that automated a quarterly reporting process.
+Reduced preparation time from two days to four hours and eliminated a category of manual entry error. |

-| Knowledge of Agile methodology | Led a cross-functional team of eight through three consecutive Agile sprints, delivering a customer-facing product feature two weeks ahead of a 12-week schedule against a fixed external deadline |
+| Knowledge of Agile methodology | Led a cross-functional team of eight through three consecutive Agile sprints.
+Delivered a customer-facing product feature two weeks ahead of a 12-week schedule. |

 The strong demonstrations in the right column do not just claim the hard skill.
 They show the skill being applied at a professional level in a real context with a measurable result.
 This is the evidence standard that hiring managers are looking for and that most resumes do not meet.